Chrome extension scheduler alternative

 More than a Substack Notes scheduler.

-Adapt one idea for Substack, LinkedIn, X, and Medium without rebuilding the post in every editor.
+Adapt one idea for Medium, LinkedIn, X, Bluesky, and Threads without rebuilding the post in every editor.

-See which posts drive subscribers, replies, clicks, and engagement across your publishing channels.
+See which posts drive subscribers, replies, clicks, and engagement across every publishing channel.

 The key differences